-We've included a brief explanation and some useful information on the process for moving household goods to Amsterdam from your front door here in the US to your new home or residence.
+We’ve included a brief guide and some useful information on the process for moving household goods to Amsterdam from your front door here in the US to your new home or residence.

 *Schumacher Cargo’s locations in the US include Los Angeles, Houston, New York, Savannah and Miami.

-This is Europe's largest port.
+Rotterdam is Netherland’s largest port.
 Once your container arrives it must clear customs and will be transported to a fully bonded warehouse by one of our overseas agents.

 At the warehouse, it will be unloaded and prepared for local delivery to your new home.